Mia Farrow: 1980–1992: Collaborations with Woody Allen

 Beginning in the 1980s, Farrow had a decade-long relationship with director Woody Allen; they collaborated on many of his films.
 Her first film with Allen was the comedy A Midsummer Night's Sex Comedy (1982), in a role originally intended for Diane Keaton.
 She next appeared in Allen's Zelig (1983), portraying a psychiatrist whose patient, Leonard Zelig (Allen), takes on characteristics of those around him in an effort to be liked.

 In Broadway Danny Rose (1984), Farrow starred as the mistress of a washed-up lounge musician who becomes involved with the mob.
-Both her character, and the film, were inspired by a woman she and Allen had frequently encountered while dining at Rao's, an Italian restaurant in East Harlem.
-Farrow gained weight for the role and adopted a thick Italian-American accent; Allen biographer John Bailey described her as "unrecognizable" in the role.
-Farrow gained critical notice for this role, and she was nominated for a Golden Globe Award for Best Actress in a Comedy or Musical.
-Allen subsequently reflected that her performance was a "very, very brave thing for her to do," as the majority of her scenes required her to wear sunglasses that block view of her eyes.
+Her character and the film were inspired by a woman she and Allen had frequently encountered while dining at Rao's, an Italian restaurant in East Harlem.
+Farrow gained weight for the role and adopted a thick Italian-American accent; Allen biographer John Bailey called her "unrecognizable" in the role.
+Farrow gained critical notice for this role and was nominated for a Golden Globe Award for Best Actress in a Comedy or Musical.
+Allen later said her performance was a "very, very brave thing for her to do"; most of her scenes required her to wear sunglasses that block view of her eyes.
 Farrow also voiced the title role in the animated film The Last Unicorn (1982).
-After Broadway Danny Rose, Farrow had a supporting role in Jeannot Szwarc's superhero film Supergirl (1984), playing Alura In-Ze, the mother of Supergirl.
+She had a supporting role in Jeannot Szwarc's film Supergirl (1984), playing Alura In-Ze, the mother of Supergirl.
 The film was considered a box office bomb, earning $13 million against its $35 million budget.

-Farrow reunited with Allen for his The Purple Rose of Cairo (1985), which follows a film character (portrayed by Jeff Daniels) who emerges from the screen and enters the real world.
-He falls in love with a waitress (Farrow).
+Farrow reunited with Allen for his The Purple Rose of Cairo (1985), which follows a film character (Jeff Daniels) who emerges from the screen, enters the real world, and falls in love with a waitress (Farrow).
 Farrow earned a BAFTA nomination for Best Actress and a Golden Globe nomination for Best Actress in a Comedy or Musical.
-Allen next cast Farrow as the lead in his drama Hannah and Her Sisters (1986), which follows a New York City family over a period of two years between two Thanksgivings.
-In the film, Farrow starred as the titular Hannah opposite Barbara Hershey and Dianne Wiest (who portray her sisters), and Michael Caine as her husband.
-Released in February 1986, Hannah and Her Sisters was a box-office hit, grossing $35 million in the United States during its original theatrical release.
-The film was praised by critic Roger Ebert, who felt it was Allen's best work to date.
+Allen next cast Farrow as the lead in his drama Hannah and Her Sisters (1986), which follows a New York City family between two Thanksgivings.
+Farrow starred as the titular Hannah opposite Barbara Hershey and Dianne Wiest (who portray her sisters) and Michael Caine as her husband.
+Released in February 1986, Hannah and Her Sisters was a box-office hit, grossing $35 million in the U.S. during its original theatrical release.
+Ebert called it Allen's best work to date.
 Farrow earned her third BAFTA nomination, again in the category of Best Leading Actress.